 Summative ratings must be completed for all administrators by June 30 of a given school year.
 Should state standardized test data not yet be available at the time of a final rating, a rating must be completed based on evidence that is available.
-When the summative rating for an administrator may be significantly impacted by state standardized test data or teacher effectiveness ratings, the evaluator should recalculate the administrator's summative rating when the data is available and submit the adjusted rating no later than September 15.
-This adjustment should take place before the start of the new school year so that prior year results can inform goal setting in the new school year.
+When the summative rating for an administrator may be significantly impacted by state standardized test data or teacher effectiveness outcomes ratings, the evaluator should recalculate the administrator's summative rating when the data is available and submit the adjusted rating no later than September 15.